Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Conclusion

 \section{Conclusion}

-In this paper, we introduced a data-driven methodology for constructing ROMs of nonlinear dynamical systems in both continuous- and discrete-time settings, where explicit mathematical representations were unavailable.
-Our approach utilized two distinct sets of input-state data, referred to as input-state trajectories, extracted from the unknown system.
-By incorporating the concept of SFs, a formal relation was established between output trajectories of the original system and those of the data-driven ROM, ensuring a well-defined measure of closeness.
-To facilitate this process, data-driven semidefinite programs were formulated as sufficient conditions for the concurrent derivation of both ROMs and SFs, while providing correctness guarantees.
-Furthermore, it was demonstrated that the constructed data-driven ROMs can be leveraged for control synthesis, enabling the enforcement of \emph{high-level} logic properties over the unknown system.
+\phantomsection In this paper, we introduced a data-driven methodology for constructing ROMs of nonlinear dynamical systems, when explicit mathematical representations were unavailable.
+By utilizing the concept of SFs, a formal relation was established between the output trajectories of the original systems and those of their data-driven ROMs, ensuring a well-defined measure of closeness. \BS{To facilitate this process, we collected one set of noise-corrupted input--state data from the system and proposed conditions taking the form of data-dependent SDPs to construct both ROMs and SFs.} We demonstrated that the constructed ROMs can be leveraged for control synthesis, enabling the enforcement of high-level logic properties over the unknown system.
 This was achieved by first designing controllers for the ROMs using data and subsequently mapping the control strategies back to the original system via a data-driven interface function.
-The effectiveness of our proposed methodology was validated through four benchmark case studies with highly nonlinear terms, satisfying complex motion planning tasks.
+The effectiveness of our proposed methodology was validated through {two} case studies with nonlinear dynamics, {one of which was a practical circuit with $20$ state variables}.
+Future research will focus on extending the framework to construct nonlinear ROMs, expanding the class of systems under consideration, and utilizing input--output data.